 5. Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) N/A What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) Unknown Other key information Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
 The site is not currently suitable, and available.
 The site is not currently suitable for Neighbourhood Plan allocation consideration Are there any known viability issues?
 Yes / No Unknown Summary of justification for rating The site has recently been developed as the Tremough Innovation Centre as part of the University of Exeter Falmouth Campus and is therefore assumed not to be available for development.
-Open space to the north of the building contains a watercourse and is within Flood Zone 2 and 3 and while ancillary educational use could be possible here, there is no potential for housing.
+Open space to the north of the building contain a watercourse and is within Flood Zone 2 and 3 and while ancillary educational use could be possible here, there is no potential for housing.

-1. Site Details Site Reference / Name 8 Site Address / Location Mabe Community Primary School, Cunningham Park, Mabe Burnthouse, Penryn TR10 9HB Gross Site Area (Hectares) 1.51 (AECOM approximate estimate) SHLAA/SHELAA Reference (if applicable) n/a Existing land use Primary school and recreation ground Land use being considered Housing / community use Development Capacity (Proposed by Landowner or SHLAA/HELAA) Not known Site identification method / source Cornwall Council owned land Planning history PA18/01483 Construction of a modular building extension to provide 2no Classrooms, 4no Toilets and a Cloakroom linked to the existing school building with a canopy.
+1. Site Details Site Reference / Name 8 Site Address / Location Mabe Community Primary School, Cunningham Park, Mabe Burnthouse, Penryn TR10 9HB Gross Site Area (Hectares) 1.51 (AECOM approximate estimate) SHLAA/SHELAA Reference (if applicable) n/a Existing land use Primary school and recreation ground Land use being considered Housing / community use Development Capacity (Proposed by Landowner or SHLAA/HELAA) Not known Site identification method / source Identified initially as Cornwall Council owned land, however the NPG have confirmed the playing field is owned by MYCP.
+Planning history PA18/01483 Construction of a modular building extension to provide 2no Classrooms, 4no Toilets and a Cloakroom linked to the existing school building with a canopy.
 Approved with conditions May 2018 PA16/09832 Erection of 83sqm detached, timber-framed flat roofed building for D1 educational use on school site.
-Approved with conditions Feb 2017 W2/PA04/00374/F Erection of extension to community centre to form a store Approved with conditions May 2004 W2/PA02/01280/F Erection of extensions to premises and formation of a skateboard play area Approved with conditions May 2003 Neighbouring uses Residential and paddock
+Approved with conditions Feb 2017 W2/PA04/00374/F Erection of extension to community centre to form a store Approved with conditions May 2004 W2/PA02/01280/F Erection of extensions to premises and formation of a skateboard play area Approved with conditions May 2003 Neighbouring uses Residential, village hall, car park and playground.

-2. Assessment of Suitability Environmental Constraints Site is predominantly, or wholly, within or adjacent to the following statutory environmental designations: Yes / No / partly or adjacent · Ancient Woodland • Area of Outstanding Natural Beauty (AONB) • Biosphere Reserve • Local Nature Reserve (LNR) • National Nature Reserve (NNR) No National Park Ramsar Site • Site of Special Scientific Interest (SSSI) • Special Area of Conservation (SAC) • Special Protection Area (SPA) Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
-Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown • Green Infrastructure Corridor • Local Wildlife Site (LWS) No • Public Open Space • Site of Importance for Nature Conservation (SINC) • Nature Improvement Area • Regionally Important Geological Site Other Site is predominantly, or wholly, within Flood Zones 2 or 3?
-See guidance notes: Flood Zone 1: Low Risk Low Risk Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk Flood Zone 3 (highly vulnerable site use): High Risk Site is at risk of surface water flooding?
-See guidance notes: • Less than 15% of the site is affected by medium or high risk of surface water flooding - Low Risk • >15% of the site is affected by medium or high risk of

-Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?
+Environmental Constraints Site is predominantly, or wholly, within or adjacent to the following statutory environmental designations: Yes / No / partly or adjacent Ancient Woodland Area of Outstanding Natural Beauty (AONB) Biosphere Reserve Local Nature Reserve (LNR) National Nature Reserve (NNR) National Park Ramsar Site Site of Special Scientific Interest (SSSI) Special Area of Conservation (SAC) Special Protection Area (SPA) Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
+No Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown Green Infrastructure Corridor Local Wildlife Site (LWS) Public Open Space Site of Importance for Nature Conservation (SINC) Nature Improvement Area Regionally Important Geological Site Other No Site is predominantly, or wholly, within Flood Zones 2 or 3?
+See guidance notes: • Flood Zone 1: Low Risk • Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk • Flood Zone 3 (highly vulnerable site use): High Risk Low Risk Site is at risk of surface water flooding?
+See guidance notes: Less than 15% of the site is affected by medium or high risk of surface water flooding - Low Risk > 15% of the site is affected by medium or high risk of surface water flooding - Medium Risk Low Risk Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?
+No